 Pros of a large down payment

 Lower monthly payments.
-Besides the saving through a lower mortgage rate, you’ll be borrowing less and therefore paying back less each month.
+Besides saving with a lower mortgage rate, you’ll be borrowing less overall and therefore paying back less each month.

 Bigger and better home.
 You can afford a more expensive home with the same monthly payment if you put more down more.